-Daylight Saving Time brings changes to our clocks, falling back one hour on Sunday, November 5.
+Daylight Saving Time brings changes to our clocks, springing forward one hour on Sunday, March 11.
 If your system is not set up properly to handle the time change, you may miss critical jobs including billing, aging, etc. Are you prepared for how your WMS and WLM systems will handle the time change?

 Safeguarding your Warehouse, Labor and Transportation Management Software

 There are 2 ways to mitigate the impact of Daylight Saving Time: